-At least on the first glance, morals play a minor role in Malmsturm, aswell as the whole Sword and Sorcery genre: For honourable knights, let alone the »paladins« of other kinds of fantasy gaming, you will search in vain, just like for clear seperations in categories of »good« and »evil«.
+At least on the first glance morals play a minor role in Malmsturm, as well as in the whole Sword and Sorcery genre: Honourable knights, let alone the »paladins« of other kinds of fantasy gaming, you will search in vain, just like clear seperations in categories of »good« and »evil«.
 But that does not mean that heroes of Sword and Sorcery are strangers to the concept of honour.
 On the contrary.
 A code of honour distinguishes many protagonists of this genre – though here the key point is the personal element!
 Heroes like Conan, Kane or Jirel go their way and do not give a shit about conventions.
-Traditions often prove to be exceedingly decadent tools for convenient retention of power, serving only the interests of old-established and devious elites.
-In this world acccordingly, the real menace often originates from the recognized and considered representatives of the respective ruling class – be it half-mad members of the incestuous imperial high nobility, dogmatists of the trisantian church, allegedly driven by holy zeal, or the faceless trade lords of the enigmatic merchant league.
+Traditions often turn out to be exceedingly decadent tools for the convenient retention of power, serving only the interests of old-established and devious elites.
+In this world, acccordingly, the real menace often originates from the recognized and considered representatives of the respective ruling class – be it half-mad members of the incestuous imperial high nobility, dogmatists of the trisantian church, allegedly driven by holy zeal, or the faceless trade lords of the mysterious merchant league.
 Even heroes may pursuit wealth and glory.
 But where the villains of this world strive for power – meaning power over others, over subjects and servants – the efforts of heroes gear towards strength.
-In this sense, strength not only means simple force, but can just aswell represent dexterity, magical knowledge, martial expertise or even charm and wit – but all of these are assets of the hero.
-They could get him or her power over others, but this is rarely the purpose.
+In this sense strength not only means simple force, but can just as well represent dexterity, magical knowledge, martial expertise or even charm and wit – all of these are assets of the hero.
+They could get him or her power over others, but this is rarely the hero’s purpose.

-Villains of Sword and Sorcery on the other hand primarily possess power, and almost always deploy it to acquire more power: Without their subjects, fanatic disciples or mindless servants, they are often helpless or cowardly.
+Villains of Sword and Sorcery, on the other hand, primarily possess power, and almost always deploy it to acquire more power: Without their subjects, fanatic disciples or mindless servants, they are often helpless or cowardly.
 The most dangerous and probably most »evil« adversaries in Malmsturm and most Sword and Sorcery stories are an equal match even to a hero in direct competition!
-They could have been heroes, but instead of using their own strengths, succumbed to an easier, more decadent way at some point, which is only aimed at quick acquisition and retention of power in their respective society.
-But as a result of this, the individualistic hero, whose faithfulness to himself makes him the exact opposite of the follower or even subject, becomes the power-hungry villains inevitable enemy!
+They could have been heroes, but instead of using their own strengths they succumbed to an easier, more decadent way at some point, that is only aimed at quick acquisition and retention of power in their respective society.
+But as a result of this the individualistic hero, whose faithfulness to himself makes him the exact opposite of the follower or even subject, becomes the power-hungry villains inevitable enemy!

 Malmsturm belongs to the Sword and Sorcery genre – and those stories are never told tentatively and with tremblings voices.
 Sword and Sorcery in turn has had a big influence on the musical genre of Metal – and these songs do not want to be played quietly.
 Whoever plays in the world of Malmsturm and wants to tell its stories, should drive forth ones fantasy with grit and determination: More anger, more desire, more blood and more danger are always the right way!
-Besides violence, pathos has its place too.
-In Metal, many musicians are strongly influenced by classical music – and if at some time in the game it should seem as though the characters played parts in a grim Wagner opera, this is no reason for concern!
-The plasticity of the reality of Malmsturm through the collective perceptions of the people also leads to a tendency to the extreme in all parts of the setting, which easily explains why the mountains here are higher and steeper, the beasts bigger and more ferocious, the palaces grander, the warriors bolder, the women fairer, the dæmons more dreadful and the battles more daunting.
-If – already during character creation – players and game master wind each other up in this regard, this is exactly right!
+Besides violence, also pathos has its place.
+In Metal many musicians are strongly influenced by classical music – and if at some point in the game it should seem as though the characters played parts in a grim Wagner opera this is no reason for concern!
+The formability of the reality of Malmsturm through the collective perceptions of the people also leads to a tendency to the extreme in all parts of the setting, which easily explains why the mountains here are higher and steeper, the beasts bigger and more ferocious, the palaces grander, the warriors bolder, the women fairer, the dæmons more dreadful and the battles more daunting.
+If – already during character creation – players and GM wind each other up in this regard, this is exactly right!
 Just a word of caution: Malmsturm – just as Sword and Sorcery and Metal – demands strong statements, extreme pictures and larger-than-life characters.
-But ultimately, it is always about people.
+But ultimately it is always about people.
 Even the stories of the mightiest heroes, even the ageless sorcerers and dragon riders, are about people in the end – super heroes and sparkling vampires belong into different worlds.